 Using all the latest available research, Dr. Turner has mapped out the functions of the brain relating to each cranial bone.
 See the chart on the left for more details on which cranial bone can affect which brain function.

 Dr. Turner has an international practice.
 You can see his website here.
-Patients fly in from all over the world to be treated by him or to bring their brain injured or artistic children for treatment.
+Patients fly in from all over the world to be treated by him or to bring their brain injured or autistic children for treatment.
 He specializes in treating these difficult cases, and has had, at this writing, 65 nonverbal autistic children speak their first word in his clinic.
 He believes that there are many contributing factors to autism, but that cranial misalignment is the most important trigger, and he says that he has never treated an autistic child who did not have very significant cranial misalignments.

 This can happen through any type of head trauma — as far back as early childhood, or even the birth process itself.
 A forceps delivery or vacuum extraction produces very significant cranial malformation.
 As a toddler you fell down hundreds of times learning to walk, probably hitting your head over and over again.
 Falling off the swing or the jungle gym, the bike or the skateboard, wrestling with your big brother, football, baseball, or cheerleading accidents, skiing accidents, car accidents… there are (unfortunately) so many ways that your head can be injured.